Full name Moeen Munir Ali

 |Last Twenty20||England v Australia at Cardiff, Aug 31, 2015 scorecard|

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-He has a good pedigree to boot - his brother, Kadeer, played for Gloucestershire and Leicestershire and their cousin, Kabir was once a team-mate of Moeen's at Worcestershire before moving to Hampshire and then Lancashire.
+His older brother, Kadeer, played for Worcestershire, Gloucestershire and Leicestershire while their cousin, Kabir was once a team-mate of Moeen's at Worcestershire, and was the first of the family to play international cricket.

 NBC Denis Compton Award 2004, 2005, 2009

 Stats highlights from the third Test between Sri Lanka and India at the SSC where India completed a rare away series win

 For the fifth time in the last year and a half, India had their opponents five down for less than 100 only to let the lower order off the hook

 After spending 15 years in the domestic circuit, Naman Ojha is expected to make his Test debut in the third match, for which, he says, he is not facing additional pressure because of the long wait

 R Ashwin and Ishant Sharma dismantled the the opposition, Amit Mishra came back strongly, and Virat Kohli grew as captain during the series win in Sri Lanka

 Cheteshwar Pujara's century was proof that at times in Test match play, survival need not mean mere tentativeness but the ability to wait for simpler things, like the loose ball